darkreader/darkreader/BUILDING.md

 ### Installing prerequisites via Homebrew

-1. Install [homebrew](https://brew.sh/) by pasting the script below in a macOS Terminal. _(Skip this step if you already have homebrew)_
+1. Install [homebrew](https://brew.sh/) by pasting the script below in a terminal. _(Skip this step if you already have homebrew)_

 ```sh
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-2. After installing homebrew, execute this script below in a macOS Terminal.
+2. After installing homebrew, execute this script below in a terminal.

 ```sh
 brew install node git